-A survey of chemical weapon graveyards, biological agent disposal sites, toxic waste dumps, contaminated zones, ‘final deposition’ facilities and remediation operations – cultivated to chronicle our long-lasting hazardous bio-chemical heritage, to inform those who will inherit these hidden legacies.
+A survey of chemical weapon graveyards, biological agent disposal sites, toxic waste dumps, contaminated zones, ‘final deposition’ facilities and remediation operations – cultivated to chronicle our long-lasting hazardous bio-chemical heritage, to inform those who will inherit these lurking legacies.

 ABOUT 'BIO-CHEMICAL WASTE'

-As the historian Susan L. Smith has noted in ‘Toxic Exposures’, materials such as sulphur mustard, do not easily degrade.
+Environmental mapping and risk assessments performed by international groups, most notably the CHEMSEA project, have revealed a glimpse into these far-reaching disposal practices conducted in these regions of the Baltic Sea, although “despite being dumped in the fifties these objects still cause incidents today”.
+As the historian Susan L. Smith has noted in ‘Toxic Exposures’, materials such as sulphur mustard, do not easily degrade in seas.
 Rather, they tend to develop outer crusts through hydrolysis (the material polymerises into a clumpy clay-like mass with a by-product coating) which, in combination with temperature and other water parameters, tend to preserve the materials in solid form on the ocean floor for many decades – perhaps for far, far longer.
-Moreover, monitoring of the global distillation, bioaccumulation and biomagnification of these materials, and toxic by-products in marine organisms, is still a nascent enterprise in oceanography; fieldwork that often experiences great adversity with funding, equipment hire, study timeframes, locating data points, and even the seasonal weather.
-This material is, essentially, an ‘alternative heritage’, but it’s present status is also a prototypical example of how a quick solution for an obvious problem, where the inherent risks are not fully understood, can cascade into a far more serious, but conventionally less tangible, issues that simply shift the risk across generations.
-Understandably, Scandanavian and Northern European fishermen likely do not appreciate this unconsulted fouling of their native ‘commons’, decades before they were even born.
+Despite then isolating these agents from human hands, they can remain viable over indeterminate periods of time while awaiting a fateful re-encounter.
+Moreover, monitoring of the global distillation, bioaccumulation and biomagnification of these materials, and toxic by-products in marine organisms such as daphnia and molluscs, is still a nascent enterprise in oceanography; fieldwork that often experiences great adversity with funding, equipment hire, study timeframes, locating data points, and even the seasonal weather patterns.
+Despite these analytical troubles, by-product contamination is appearing across distributed populations of these biota.
+Here, we can readily observe another unfortunate heirloom now manifesting from these ‘isolated’ CBW deposits; lethal contaminants can and often do leak and, therefore, mobilise hazardous toxins elsewhere using established bio-geo-chemical cycles.

-The oceans and regional seascapes, despite the difficulties of documentation, general navigation and physical observation windows, are perhaps the most visible examples of the long-lasting legacies associated with the protracted lifespans of chemical and biological warfare agents, and associated material residues.
-Indeed, this material ‘fallout’ from nascent ocean disposal practices, is also readily apparent across a number of other long-term hazardous legacies documented by the Beyond the Horizon programme.
-An identifiable commonality in these environmental debates surrounding early disposal enterprise, is the conflicting expert agendas, and preemptive actions taken by some without advanced investigations into how these unseen substances may interact with biota food chains, cross-species populations, and ecosystem circulation patterns, or adequate knowledge gained from fieldwork in these regions.
-The excellent book ‘Poison in the Well’, provides a fair and balanced summary of these decisions, and mishaps of radiological waste disposal in the oceans, with poignant lessons for wider waste material categories.
-Despite this archaic preference for ocean disposal, other land-based equivalents from weapons development are also readily observed, such as the former Soviet Union’s abandoned Aralsk-7 facility – a site likely still containing viable specimens of Bacillus Anthracis spores (i.e. weapons-grade strains of Anthrax) alongside other pathogens – and Leonidovka forest (an unofficial dumpsite for USSR chemical weapon agents), along with the psychological heritage of former testing sites, such as the Dugway Proving Ground, and Gruinard Island (in spite of the latter landscape eventually receiving extensive remediation works).
-However, biological and chemical warfare agents, and their lingering residues, are but one facet of the long-term hazardous material legacies that will be bequeathed to forthcoming generations; the vast, silent masses who cannot readily ‘have a say’ over intergenerational storage, pollution, or indiscriminate dumping acts.
+The oceans and regional seascapes, despite the difficulties of documentation, general navigation, and physical observation windows, are perhaps the most prominent examples of the long-lasting legacies associated with the protracted lifespans of chemical and biological warfare agents, and associated material residues.
+Indeed, this material ‘fallout’ from nascent ocean disposal practices, is also readily apparent across a number of other long-term hazardous legacies documented by the After the Horizon programme.
+An identifiable commonality within these environmental debates surrounding early disposal enterprise, is the conflicting expert agendas, and pre-emptive actions taken by some without advanced investigations into how these lurking substances may interact with biota food chains, cross-species populations, and ecosystem circulation patterns, or adequate knowledge gained from fieldwork in these regions.
+The excellent book ‘Poison in the Well’, provides a fair and balanced summary of these nascent, unverifiable policy decisions, and general mishaps for radiological waste disposal in the oceans, with poignant lessons for wider CBW waste material management categories.

-Additionally, several United Nations environmental strategies, for example the Rotterdam Convention (1998), seek to corral responsible management in the usage and trade of hazardous chemicals, with a focus on establishing further legally-binding obligations to protect human and environmental health from forseeable harm.
-Similarly, the Biological Weapons Convention (1975) effectively bans biological and toxic development, production, acquisition, transfer, stockpiling and use of these hazardous materials, for global safety from nefarious warfare agents.
-But, at present, by no means do these international obligations redress pre-existing national contaminated sites, nor can they prevent the cultural mismanagement of industries that usually lead to long-term ecological damage.
-An example of the latter may be understood in context with the DDT graveyard off the coast of Los Angeles.
-Pioneering international remediation efforts, such as the notable consortiums involved within the cleanup of radiological sites like the Chernobyl Plant, Delegen Mountain complex, and Kara Sea floor, are difficult to co-ordinate and fund, leaving many contaminated sites to the oversight of succeeding local and national governments, or NGOs, to resolve – perhaps, many decades after crucial site records have been misplaced or deteriorated.
-The intervention of the Environmental Protection Agency in the case of remediating the ‘Valley of the Drums’, speaks volumes about the coalescing problems of short-term thinking, local liability, responses to growing toxic sites, missing site management records, and the need for wider collective action to mitigate hazardous legacies.
+Aside from these enterprise and the clearance of unexploded munitions from conflict zones covered under the recent Protocol V addition to the Convention on Certain Conventional Weapons (2003), these international obligations do not redress pre-existing contaminated sites, nor can they prevent the cultural mismanagement of many commercial industries that usually lead to long-term ecological damage.
+Many commercial sectors are obliged to follow overarching national disposal regulations which can varyingly curtail production operations, but laws and best-practice policies do change over time as emergent environmental pollution is steadily observed.
+Instances of the latter issue may be understood in context with the submerged DDT graveyards off the coast of Los Angeles (with marine disposal activities now curtailed by the 1972 London Convention), or the widespread dispersal [or disposal] of agents like dioxins in Rainbow Herbicides and other defoliants across landmasses.
+The latter pollution can not only be seen in Vietnam, but also in the extinct Times Beach township.
+The act of intentionally dumping unregulated industrial waste is, unfortunately, yet another facet – though this ethos of placing materials ‘out of sight’ often invites future catastrophes.
+Pioneering international remediation efforts, such as the notable consortiums involved within the cleanup of radiological sites like the Chernobyl Plant, Delegen Mountain complex, and Kara Sea floor, are difficult to co-ordinate and fund, leaving many contaminated sites to the oversight of succeeding local and national governments, or NGOs, to partly resolve – perhaps, many decades after crucial site records have been misplaced or deteriorated.
+The intervention of the U.S. Environmental Protection Agency in the episode of remediating the ‘Valley of the Drums’, speaks volumes about the coalescing problems of short-term thinking, coupled with local liability, responses to growing toxic sites, missing site management records, and the need for wider collective action to mitigate hazardous legacies.

-As part of the foundation’s contribution to research within this field, we are compiling a broad survey of hazardous chemical and biological waste disposal sites (including; purposeful isolation depositories, ‘convenient’ dumping sites, contaminated industrial areas, and abandoned facilities requiring remediation) from existing peer-reviewed academic studies, inter/national archives, third-party literature, local governance excavation reports, and international journalist investigations, in addition to penning occasional freedom of information requests.
+As part of the foundation’s contribution to research within this field, we are compiling a broad survey of hazardous chemical and biological waste disposal sites (including; purposeful isolation depositories, ‘convenient’ dumping sites, contaminated industrial areas, and abandoned facilities requiring remediation actions) from existing peer-reviewed academic studies, inter/national archives, third-party literature, local governance excavation reports, and international journalist investigations, in addition to penning occasional freedom of information requests.
 This qualitative survey will have a particularly fine emphasis on adequately assessing the durational, longer-term legacies that will likely remain precarious for ensuing generations, enabling other parties to gradually build upon this catalogue for the benefit of their own remediation operations.
 Naturally, understanding the scope of the risks posed by these hazardous legacies requires intensive collaboration with relevant disciplinary experts and, as such, the foundation’s contribution to this research should be considered as only part of an extensive inter-organisational effort to chronicle, audit and demarcate the conditions of various techno-industrial manufacturing sites, national deposition activities, and other unintentionally contaminated landscapes.
-Some, if not most, of these identified areas require modern hazard assessments, safety condition checks, or multi-decadal scientific observation, and therefore this archive will remain as a living human document, open to persistent revision and evaluation by expert panels.
+Some, if not most, of these identified areas require modern site hazard assessments, safety condition checks, or multi-decadal scientific observation, and therefore this archive will remain as a living human document, open to persistent revision and evaluation by expert panels.
 To complement this ongoing archival work, the foundation plans to utilise revised ‘static’ versions of this catalogue, and supporting materials, as a basis for addressing the various semiotical challenges of memory-retention customs, in addition to establishing public outreach, education and engagement activities with this unique ‘alternative heritage’ of adverse, perennial legacies.

-Notes to the catalogue: The Bio-Chemical Waste catalogue is consolidated to simply map known geophysical regions with elevated states of contamination from documented anthropogenic sources, with emphasis placed on documenting inheritance from the terminal phases of various bio-chemical disposal strategies, including; isolated deep-geological storage, dumping sites (intentional or otherwise), and occurrences of industrial pollution in disaster zones.
-Given the obscure history for some of these accounts, their toxin contents, potential precautions, and need to sometimes rely on the processes of ‘rediscovery’, alongside subsequent follow-up surveys for these identified hazardous legacies, there are some instances of conflicting information already present throughout the archive.
+Notes to the catalogue: The Bio-Chemical Waste catalogue is consolidated to simply map known geophysical regions with elevated states of contamination from documented anthropogenic sources, with emphasis placed on documenting inheritance from the terminal phases of various bio-chemical disposal strategies, including; isolated deep-geological storage, 'leaks', dumping sites (intentional or otherwise), and occurrences of industrial pollution in disaster zones.
+Given the obscure history for some of these accounts, known toxicity profile, potential precautions, and need to sometimes rely on the processes of ‘rediscovery’, alongside subsequent follow-up surveys for these identified hazardous legacies, there are some instances of conflicting information already present throughout the archive.
 In the case of some security-sensitive sources of bio-chemical materials and active sites, the exact coordinates have been generalised.
 No independent judgements on defining a permissible dosage (if one can indeed be proven to exist), or similar medical hazards for human, animal or environmental health, have been applied to any of these substances or logged incidences.
-The entire catalogue remains an active document, subject to updates, amendments and further processes of peer-review.
+The entire catalogue remains an active document, subject to updates, amendments, and further processes of peer-review.